dadolun95/magento2-newsletter-coupon/README.md

 Set the new rule id on ___Store > Configuration > Dadolun > Newsletter Coupon > Used Sales Rule___.

 ## Integrations
-You can create, delete or update subscriber informations with a new module linked with Dadolun_NewsletterCoupon.
+You can create, delete or update subscriber informations on external platforms with a new module linked with Dadolun_NewsletterCoupon.
 Requirements:
 - if you've installed a 3rd party module that send newsletter email remember to disable magento's from ___Store > Configuration > Customers > Newsletter > Subscription Options > Disable Newsletter * Sending___ config path.
 - extend __Dadolun\NewsletterCoupon\Model\AbstractNewsletterIntegration__ class on your module adding logic on methods.